Exotic Decays and Collider Signatures of pNGB Scalars in the $SU(5)/SO(5)$ Composite Higgs Model: Decays of the pNGB Scalars

 \section{Decays of the pNGB Scalars}

-In the previous section, we demonstrated how the masses, mixings and couplings of the pNGB scalars are a function of the model parameters, $C_g$ and $f$, where $f$ is present through $\sin{\theta} = v/f$.
-The value of these model parameters leads to specific patterns of mixings and the mass splittings between the pNGB scalars which crucially affects the decay modes of these scalars.
-Reference \cite{Agugliaro:2018vsu} presented a comprehensive analysis of the mass differences among these pNGB scalars and explored how these differences are influenced by the value of $C_g$ across all the possible representations.
-In Table:\ref{table:masses}, we show the mass spectrum at different benchmark values of the parameters, $C_g$ and $f$.
+In the previous section, we demonstrated how the masses, mixing and couplings of the pNGB scalars are a function of the model parameters, $C_g$ and \emph{f}, where \emph{f} is present through $\sin{\theta} = v/f$.
+The value of these model parameters leads to specific patterns of mixing, parameterized by $k_{+}$ and $k_{0}$, and the mass splittings among the pNGB scalars which crucially affects the decay modes of these scalars.
+Ref. \cite{Agugliaro:2018vsu} presented a comprehensive analysis of the mass differences among these pNGB scalars and explored how these differences are influenced by the value of $C_g$ across all the possible representations.

+In Table \ref{table:masses}, we show the mass spectrum at different benchmark values of the parameters, $C_g$ and \emph{f}.

-In Figure:\ref{fig:massdiff}, we plot the mass differences between the scalars as a function of $C_g$ (top panel), and, as a function of $f$ (bottom panel).
-Here, we have chosen to represent only those mass differences which play a crucial role in the decay of the charged scalars.
-It is clear from both, Table:\ref{table:masses} and Figure:\ref{fig:massdiff}, that the masses and the mass differences are highly sensitive to the parameters, $C_g$ and $f$, particularly $f$.
+In Fig.~\ref{fig:massdiff}, we plot the mass differences between the scalars as a function of $C_g$ (top panel), and, as a function of \emph{f} (bottom panel).
+It is clear from both, Table \ref{table:masses} and Fig.~\ref{fig:massdiff}, that the masses and the mass differences are highly sensitive to the parameters, $C_g$ and \emph{f}, particularly \emph{f}.
 Thus, while analysing the decay modes, fixing the masses at one certain value or assuming a fixed mass splitting, is not always correct.
-A more insightful approach for analyzing the decays of the scalars is to include the effect of various mixings and mass-splittings, which we discuss in the next subsection.
+A more insightful approach for analyzing the decays of the scalars is to include the effect of various mixing and mass-splittings, which we discuss in the next subsection.

 Before proceeding further, we reflect upon a few nuances.
 The singlet scalar, $\eta$, receives a negative mass correction from the gauge sector \cite{Agugliaro:2018vsu}.
-Hence, as shown in Table:\ref{table:masses}, as the value of $C_g$ increases, the mass of $\eta$ decreases.
+Hence, as shown in Table \ref{table:masses}, as the value of $C_g$ increases, the mass of $\eta$ decreases.
 At a particular value of $C_g$, the singlet becomes tachyonic and this places an upper limit on $C_g$ \emph{viz.,} $C_g<0.023$.
 Hence, while observing the decay modes of the pNGB scalars, we vary $C_g$ between $0.001-0.023$.
-We also observe from Table:\ref{table:masses} that the lowest mass scalar is either $\eta$ or $\eta_1$.
+We also observe from Table \ref{table:masses} that the lowest mass scalar is either $\eta$ or $\eta_1$.
 We, now, describe the decay modes of the pNGB scalars, in detail.